Groundbreaking male students diversify the Kaiser Foundation School of Nursing for the first time.

 Sadly, not all pioneers made it from the classroom to the hospital room.
 By 1972, KFSN students Larry and Gerry had dropped out, but Ricky graduated.
 For reasons unknown, he didn’t complete his California state board examinations, and we don’t know which career path he chose after that.

-The growth in numbers of male nurses is a welcome diversification in staffing.
-A 2011 Robert Wood Johnson Foundation article pointed out that “Patients are much more receptive to health care providers of similar cultural and ethnic backgrounds, and that may well translate to gender as well.”
-And to support those professionals, the American Association for Men in Nursing offers trainings, scholarships and resources.
+The growth in number of male nurses is a welcome diversification in staffing.
+A 2011 Robert Wood Johnson Foundation article pointed out, "Patients are much more receptive to health care providers of similar cultural and ethnic backgrounds, and that may well translate to gender as well.”
+To support those professionals, the American Association for Men in Nursing offers training, scholarships, and resources.

-One example of supporting exceptional efforts is Kaiser Permanente’s Extraordinary Nurse Award Program, which complements existing regional recognition programs and honors nurses that demonstrate all six of the Kaiser Permanente nursing values: professionalism, patient and family centric, compassion, teamwork, excellence and integrity.
-This year, there are two male winners out of 11 total — Victor Falle, RN, of the Kaiser Permanente Moanalua Medical Center in Honolulu, and John Kirk Phillips, RN, of the Kaiser Permanente South San Francisco Medical Center.
+One example of supporting exceptional efforts is Kaiser Permanente’s Extraordinary Nurse Award Program, which complements existing regional recognition programs and honors nurses demonstrating all six of the Kaiser Permanente nursing values: professionalism, patient and family-centric, compassion, teamwork, excellence, and integrity.
+This year, two male winners out of 11 total are Victor Falle, RN, of the Kaiser Permanente Moanalua Medical Center in Honolulu, and John Kirk Phillips, RN, of the Kaiser Permanente South San Francisco Medical Center.

-As of 2015, 17.3% of Kaiser Permanente's nurses are men.
-And we are proud to have male nursing leaders throughout regional and national level positions, including Gregory A. Adams, who was recently appointed Group President to lead all Kaiser Permanente regions.
+As of 2015, 17.3% of Kaiser Permanente’s nurses are men.
+We are proud to have male nursing leaders throughout regional and national level positions, including Gregory A. Adams, who was recently appointed Group President to lead all Kaiser Permanente regions.